-The Viewer allows you to split the screen into two parts, or work with two monitors connected to the same computer.
-For details on how to set up your monitor, see Section 15.2.
+The DICOM Viewer allows you to split the screen into two parts or work with two monitors connected to the same computer.
+For details on how to set up your monitor, see Section 15.4.

-Let us assume that both displays are used, and each one is splited (Fig. 2.3).
-In this case, the Viewer will be running in four autonomous windows.
-To close the Viewer, just close any of its windows.
+Let us assume that both displays are used, and each one is split (Fig. 2.3).
+In this case, the DICOM Viewer will be running in four autonomous windows.
+To close the DICOM Viewer just close any of its windows.

 Each window has a display icon corresponding to it.